Apple Maps has two new features you need to know

 How do I use Look Around?

-If you don't live in one of those cities, that's alright -- you can still check out Look Around.
+If you don't live in one of the supported cities, that's alright -- you can still check out Look Around.
 Here's how:

 - Open Apple Maps and zoom in on a city that has Look Around.
-Again, right now San Francisco is the only place you can use Look Around.
-I'm not complaining though, it's one of my favorite cities to visit.
+I picked San Francisco when testing because it's one of my favorite cities to visit.

 - Zoom in to a specific area, or until you see a pair of binoculars show up in the top-right corner of the map; just below the location icon and the "i" button.